Objectives of the course:

-Note: This course is intended to be presential, but if needed (e.g. due to COVID-19 security measures by the time of the course) it may be adapted to be given remotely
+Note: This course will only occur in presential format; due to COVID-19 security measures by the time of the course, it may be re-scheduled, e.g. to the Summer

 - The current structure of scientific literature, the basics of scientometrics, the main features of the scientific information ‘industry’, how to decide where to publish

 - The different parts of a primary scientific paper and how to write them

 - The publication process (manuscript preparation, submission, dealing with editors, technical editing and printing)

 - Requirements of grammar and style

 - Oral presentations: preparation and delivery, poster preparation, conference participation